Skip to main content

 Overview

 PostgreSQL is an open-source object-relational database system known for its reliability, feature robustness, and performance.
 With support for advanced data types, full ACID compliance for transactional integrity, and an extensible architecture, PostgreSQL provides a highly scalable environment for managing diverse datasets, ranging from small applications to large-scale data warehouses.
 Its extensive SQL compliance, support for various programming languages, and strong community backing make it a versatile choice for a wide range of business intelligence and analytical applications.
-Rill supports natively connecting to and reading from PostgreSQL as a source by using either a supported connection string or connection URI syntax.
+You can connect to and read from PostgreSQL databases using either a supported connection string or connection URI syntax.

 As an example of a connection string: